 In contrast to his father, Alma the Elder, who asks only one question, Alma the Younger asks 380 questions, comprising 68% of all questions in the Book of Mormon.
 This is partially due to the sheer volume of dialogue recorded, as Alma the Younger speaks in more chapters than any other character in the book.

 Alma 5 stands out as an extraordinary chapter for its length and consistency of questions throughout the text.
 It is the second-longest chapter in the Book of Mormon, and contains nearly twice the number of questions as any other, with an average of one question every 1.5 verses.
-The context of this chapter is that Alma, having just voluntarily forsaken his position as the head of state in the Nephite free government so that he can focus on his ministry, addresses the people in his home town of Zarahemla.
-He had been unable to attend to their spiritual shepherding during his tenure as the first chief judge, and the people had fallen away from their duties in the church.
+In this chapter Alma addresses the people in his home town of Zarahemla.
+He had been unable to attend to their spiritual shepherding during his busy tenure as the first chief judge of the Nephite nation, and the people had fallen away from their duties in the church.
 His mission was to call them to repentance, and he does this by asking them challenging questions in rapid succession, hoping to get them to think introspectively and see how they had gone off course.
 Here is a brief sampling of questions from this discourse:

 And now behold, I ask of you, my brethren of the church, have ye spiritually been born of God?